Bipartisan deal reached to save Milwaukee from bankruptcy

 It would also ban local advisory referenda questions on everything except those for certain projects that would be funded with property tax money.
 The bill would not allow questions on hot-button issues like whether voters support abortion rights or legalizing marijuana.

+Democrats, health leaders and others have criticized those provisions, which have long been a part of the plan.
+But with Evers on board, the proposal was likely to speed through the Legislature on Wednesday and be signed into law.

 The agreement also calls for spending $50 million more on reading and literacy programs in schools, increasing special education funding by 33% and spending $30 million on mental health in schools.
+It also eliminates a tax on business equipment and furnishings known as the personal property tax.

 The deal was announced a month before the 10th anniversary of Detroit’s filing for bankruptcy, the largest municipal bankruptcy filing in U.S. history.
 Detroit emerged from bankruptcy in December 2014, having restructured or wiped out $7 billion in debt.
 The city was forced to follow a state-monitored spending plan and has been able to build cash surpluses.